-My name is James Molloy and I live in Jackson, WY.
-Currently I’m playing hard in the mountains procrastinating a graduate studies in geosciences/water resources.
-I’m passionate about lines through tight trees, setting hooks, and exploring far off the beaten path.
+James Molloy lives in Jackson, Wyoming, playing hard in the mountains and procrastinating on his graduate studies in geosciences and water resources.
+James is passionate about lines through tight trees, setting hooks, and exploring far off the beaten path.
 An endless curiosity of how ecosystems are connected helps bring some spice to outdoor recreation.
-A deeper understanding of our playgrounds can’t hurt ay?
+A deeper understanding of our playgrounds can’t hurt!

-Every spring I am a student of how snowmelt impacts river conditions, but when it comes to snowpack morphology I’m merely a young buck coming up in the game.
-This winter is an exceptional time to learn about avalanche danger and snow science in this part of the world.
+Every spring James is a student of how snowmelt impacts river conditions, but when it comes to snowpack morphology he’s merely a young buck coming up in the game, really enjoying his trip along the learning curve.
+Winter is an exceptional time to learn about avalanche danger and snow science in this part of the world.
 Forecasting avalanche danger and identifying safe terrain is both interesting and important in the backcountry.
-I’m really enjoying my trip up the learning curve.

-Participating is easy, improves your understanding of the snowpack, and helps CSO provide more accurate data for water resource and fisheries management.
+Participating in CSO is easy, improves your understanding of the snowpack, and helps CSO provide more accurate data for water resource and fisheries management.
 The Jackson Hole/Greater Yellowstone region is home to the headwaters of several continental rivers.
-CSO’s model could become a great resource for our rivers
+CSO’s model could become a great resource for our rivers.